yvezz10/DLP_2022_spring/README.md

 ---

 ## Lab06
-### Keyword : Deep-reinforce-learning
+### Keyword : Deep-reinforcement-learning
-Master the LunarLander game with reinforce-learning, using DQN, DDPG, DDQN and TD3.
+Master the LunarLander game with reinforcement-learning, using DQN, DDPG, DDQN and TD3.

 -Result
 >LunarLander score of each RL model